-EARTH AND MINERAL EXTRACTION: the removal of soil, sand, gravel or other earth resource for sale or transport to another location, including screening and crushing operations and the addition of construction and demolition wastes and stump disposal as necessary for the operation, grading, and reclamation of the excavation site; provided however, that such removal of soil, sand, gravel or other earth resource shall not be incidental to the construction of a building on the same premises.
+EARTH AND MINERAL EXTRACTION: the removal of soil, sand, gravel or other earth resource for sale or transport to another location, except when incidental to construction of a building on the same premises.

-EASEMENT: a grant by a property owner to the use of land by the public, a corporation, or persons for specific purposes such as the construction of utilities, drainage ways, and roadways.
+EASEMENT: a grant by a property owner to the use of land by the public, a corporation, or persons for specific purposes as the construction of utilities, drainage ways, and roadways.